 Every time you will run this code will give different output.

-In the code above, we are calculating the time taken by same Cython code and Python Code.
-For that, we are using time it module of Python and with 1000 repetitions as for single run, it will give very less value and will not be able to determine the difference.
-You can check by changing the parameter values as well such as value passed in sum_even_no function and number of repetitions.
+In the code above, we are calculating the time taken by the same Cython code and Python Code.
+For that, we are using the time it module of Python, and with 1000 repetitions as for a single run, it will give very little value and will not be able to determine the difference.
+You can also check by changing the parameter values, such as the value passed in the sum_even_no function and the number of repetitions.

-In this blog, we have seen how to make Python faster using Cython.
-As Cython is the C version of Python development services.
-With the help of code examples, also see that Cython is really fast.
-In our code example, it was 18 times faster.
-In many cases, we really need to boost up the speed, such as some Machine Learning Libraries numpy, pandas are also using an efficient version of Python which makes use of Cython itself.
-Hope you get a better understanding of what Cython is and how to use it.
+In this blog, we have seen how to make Python faster using Cython, As Cython is the C version of Python development services.
+You should also check with the help of code examples that how much Cython is fast.
+Here, in our code examples, it was 18 times faster than before.
+In some scenarios, we have to increase the speed, such as some machine learning libraries Numpy.
+And also, pandas are using an efficient version of Python that uses Cython.
+I hope you get a better understanding of what Cython is and how to use it.